fklein82/cloud-server/_posts/2023-11-15-vac-tap-mlops.markdown

 pip install mlflow
 ```
 Restart the kernel after installation in Jupyter UI.

-## MLFlow

-MLflow is a tool that helps people who work with machine learning (ML) to do their work more easily.
-It helps with tracking and organizing ML experiments, packaging code, and deploying ML models.
-It's useful for managing the entire ML process, from trying out ideas to putting models into real-world applications.

 ### To install MLflow, use the following Helm command: